Pinwheel (TV series): History

 Pinwheel was created by Vivian Horner and produced by Sandy Kavanaugh, two educators who had previously worked at the Children's Television Workshop.
 The show was created for QUBE, a local cable system tested in Columbus, Ohio.
-QUBE's developers wanted to offer a series for preschoolers, so they hired Horner and Kavanaugh based on their previous experience in preschool television.
+QUBE's developers wanted to offer a series for preschoolers, so they hired Horner and Kavanaugh based on their past experience in preschool television.
 Starting in December 1, 1977, Pinwheel was shown on Channel C-3, one of the experimental channels offered to QUBE subscribers.
 The channel was cited as "the world's first TV channel geared strictly to preschoolers".

 In 1979, Pinwheel was expanded into a national network rebranded Nickelodeon (now part of Paramount).
-Pinwheel was reformatted as a series of hour-long episodes shown in three- to five-hour blocks, a format which eventually became the model for Nickelodeon's Nick Jr. block.
+Pinwheel was reformatted as a series of hour-long episodes shown in three- to five-hour blocks, a format which eventually became the standard for Nickelodeon's Nick Jr. block.
 A total of 260 Pinwheel episodes were produced from 1977 to 1984.
 For international distribution, Nickelodeon edited Pinwheel into a package of half-hour episodes.
 It aired in Canada on Superchannel (from 1983 to 1988) and TVOntario (from 1990 to 1993).
-The series was also broadcast in the UK on the defunct children's cable and satellite television network The Children's Channel from 1985-1987.
-It was shown in a few Eurasian countries, including Channel 5 in Singapore, TV1 and TV2 in Malaysia, and ATV World in Hong Kong as part of their afternoon children's programming block Tube Time.
+The series was also broadcast in the UK on the now-defunct children's cable and satellite television network The Children's Channel from 1985-1987.
+It was shown in a few Asiatic countries, including Channel 5 in Singapore, TV1 and TV2 in Malaysia, and ATV World in Hong Kong as part of their afternoon children's programming block Tube Time.

 On January 4, 1988, Nickelodeon introduced the Nick Jr. block, a weekday morning block for preschoolers, to its schedule.
 Pinwheel is the first series that aired as part of the block.
-Pinwheel continued to air as a staple of Nick Jr. until its last rerun on July 6, 1990.
+Pinwheel continued to air as an essential of Nick Jr. until its last rerun on July 6, 1990.
 Another puppet series for preschoolers, Eureeka's Castle, was made to replace it.
 In an article titled "Nickelodeon's New Lineup for Preschoolers", the Los Angeles Times called Eureeka's Castle a successor series to Pinwheel.